Here are the 13 Primate Species that can you can see in Kibale Forest

 6. L’Hoest’s Monkeys

-L’Hoest’s monkeys are also called mountain monkeys or Cercopithecus lhoesti.
-They are guenons commonly found in the montane forests in the Albertine Rift regions, including southwestern parts of Uganda.
+The L’Hoest’s Monkey, scientifically known as Cercopithecus lhoesti, is a guenon species commonly called mountain monkey.
+These intriguing primates are typically found in the montane forests of the Albertine Rift region, including the southwestern parts of Uganda.

-They prefer residing in the montane tropical rainforests, primary and secondary forests.
-They usually occupy that thick underbrush in the secondary forests, which grow in places where the trees have fallen.
-L’Hoest’s monkeys mainly live in groups and areas with altitudes ranging from 900- to 2,500 meters.
+L’Hoest’s monkeys prefer montane tropical rainforests, both primary and secondary.
+They often occupy the dense underbrush of secondary forests, which thrive in areas where trees have fallen.
+Generally, these monkeys live in groups and inhabit regions with altitudes ranging from 900 to 2,500 meters.

 7. Vervet Monkeys